What, in fact, is prosperity, and why has money been so hard for some people to attract and manage? What will money and prosperity mean in 2018?

 2018 is a year of creativity and innovation.

 In America and many other parts of the world, money is a representation of the energy of exchange for providing a product or a service.
 Going forward, what product or service will be your highest calling to provide?
 What would you like to do, and what are you willing to do?
 And who will pay you now to do it?
-These questions will continue to be posed in regard to money for the foreseeable future, even as consciousness shifts.

 What many want to know is how they can do what they love and not have to worry about money.
 Some people have attempted to create businesses based on adaptations of spiritual principles, such as the Law of Attraction, but have failed, largely because of ungrounded approaches that lacked necessary business planning and execution.
 Others attempted to enter competitive career fields from the same perspective.
 Awakening spiritually in America brings particular cultural challenges due to expectations of instant gratification, entitlement and entrepreneurial encouragement.